xynerorias/Seed-Shortage/README.md

 <h2>| NOT YET FINISHED DO NOT DOWNLOAD |</h2>
 <br/>

 A mod for Stardew Valley that removes the seeds from the shops.
-Instead, players should clean up the farm, go out in the forest and the mines in order to find some new varieties.
+Instead, players should clean up the farm, go out in the forest and the mines in order to find some new varieties.<br/>

+It has a Content Pack that replaces the recipe of the Seed Maker to be available in the beginning.
+Ir requires some copper ore so the player should explore the mine when it's open to.
+By that time, the first parsnip seeds should be grown and can be used to make some other seeds.<br/>

-Requires the Better Mixed Seeds mod.
+**Requires the Better Mixed Seeds mod.**<br/>

+The mod also has an optional config file that changes the seed drop rate.
+It is highly recommended to use it for a balanced playthrough.
+It aims to add some RNG to the game, and make some seeds rare than others.
+It takes into account the original seed price, the vendor, the seasonal profit of each seeds, and the original seed purchase requirement (being in the second eyar for example).<br/>
+If this is used, it is recommended to not touch the configs of Seed Shortage otherwise some seeds won't be available (e.g: Coffee Bean).

 **There are two versions available.
 Only choose one.**